 Occasionally I share posts on vegan and cruelty-free thoughts and finds, but it is more important for me to provide an unbiased approach to reviews, brands and products so that you can make decisions about what is important to you.
 This is why you will find an Animal Cruelty Policy section and Ingredients list in each of the product reviews.
 Other editorial features include a section titled “Cruelty Free Status”, which highlights the status of all brands mentioned.
 It’s also why I write educational posts that get to the heart of the beauty industry, such as my feature on animal testing.

 Of course I would love every human in this world to be vegan, but I do not feel this blog is the place for me to promote that.
-I created this blog with the intention of helping women to look and feel their best, and to make informed choices about products and services, so that will remain the top priority.
+I created this blog with the intention of helping women to look and feel their best, and to make informed choices about products and services, so that will remain the top priority on The Plastic Diaries.

 How do you choose which topics/products to write about?